clarknova99/home-cluster/README.md

 This is home to my personal Kubernetes cluster.
 [Flux](https://github.com/fluxcd/flux2) watches this Git repository and makes the changes to my cluster based on the manifests in the [Kubernetes](./Kubernetes/) directory.
 [Renovate](https://github.com/renovatebot/renovate) also watches this Git repository and creates pull requests when it finds updates to Docker images, Helm charts, and other dependencies.

 Installation
-My cluster is k3s provisioned over VM's running on [Proxmox] (https://www.proxmox.com/) running on bare-metal Debian Servers
+My cluster is k3s provisioned over VM's running on [Proxmox](https://www.proxmox.com/) running on bare-metal Ubuntu servers.

 ## 🔧 Hardware